MicrochipTech/PIC32MZ2051W1_Curiosity_OOB/README.md

 <img src="resources/media/mcc_1.png" width=480/>
 </p>

-It is recommended to use the same versions used in the project while regenerationg the project.
+It is recommended to use the same versions used in the project while regenerating the project.

-To sync your Harmony3 setup to match the versions used in the demo, folow these steps:
+To sync your Harmony3 setup to match the versions used in the demo, follow these steps:

 1. Open Harmony3 MCC Content manager from the _Device Resources_ tab of Project Graph.